|SaVi and Geomview model Globalstar|

 For real-time 3D animations, SaVi can use Geomview, also originally written at The Geometry Center.
 These videos, interactive java animations and renderings of constellations will quickly give you a quick idea of what Geomview can offer.

-Recent SaVi development code with bugfixes is available.
+Recent SaVi development code with bugfixes may be available.

+You can install SaVi as a binary package on Ubuntu without compiling, using the Debian/Ubuntu SaVi package and the Geomview package from the package manager.
+Here are Ubuntu instructions for SaVi and for Geomview.
 SaVi requires Tcl/Tk.
-If you are compiling SaVi, your installation of Tcl/Tk may require you to install the tcl-devel package (Red Hat, Fedora) or tcl-dev and tk-dev (Debian, Ubuntu, etc.). to get the header files to compile against.
-Alternatively, you can install SaVi as a binary package on Ubuntu, because a Debian/Ubuntu SaVi package is available.
+If you are compiling SaVi, your installation of Tcl/Tk may require you to install the tk-devel package (Red Hat, Fedora, CentOS, etc.) or tcl-dev and tk-dev (Debian, Ubuntu, etc.). to get the header files to compile against.

 SaVi is supported via the SaVi users mailing list.
 There's also a SaVi developers mailing list.
 SaVi development is stored in the SaVi SourceForge repository.